Prasad-b-git/scripts/README.md

 - View all orders with details like product name, total price, and order status.

 #### How to Get Started:
-Visit the [E-commerce Script README](shell_scripts/Ecommerce_app) for detailed instructions on running the application.
+Visit the [E-commerce Script.](shell_scripts/Ecommerce_app) for detailed instructions on running the application.

 ---